 Note: The delta sync operation uses a Fast Copy overwrite approach.
-In this approach, the previous point-intime files are first fast copied.
+In this approach, the previous point-in-time files are first fast copied.
 The fast-copied files are partly overwritten with the incremental data.
 Only the delta or changes that are represented by the currently synced snapshot are copied.
 These changes are copied in the Snapshot Extent Store (SES).

 - 5. The changed data or delta is read from the disks to create a consistent data flow. - 6.
 The read data is now written to protection storage using the DDBoost Library. - 7.
-The changed data write to protection or secondary storage is now complete. - The last step is the metadata write to protection storage.
+The changed data write to protection or secondary storage is now complete. - 8.
+When all data has moved to protection storage, the TSDM sends an acknowledgment to the ESXi host that the operation is complete.
+The vCenter level task is marked as complete. - 9.
+The last step is the metadata write to protection storage.
 In this step, the VM metadata (such as VMX Files, Manifest, and the last TSDM Snapshot information) is transferred using the VM Direct Engine VMware APIs.